by Jorge Icaza (1906-1978)

 “Romero y Flores?”

-“A gentleman of adventure, of the conquest, of nobility, of pride, of the cross, of the sword, of…” the chulla said to himself in an effort to conceal the embarrassment of his helplessness — his being the fruit of a forbidden love, mixed with Indian blood.
-He then looked around at his observers like a complete fool.
+“A gentleman of adventure, of the conquest, of the encomienda, of nobility, of pride, of the cross, of the sword, of…” the chulla said to himself, impelled by a supplicating want to hide his embarrassing truth: that he was the offspring of a forbidden love, mixed with Indian blood.
+With a stupid expression on his face, he looked at those who observed him.

-“We his friends were able to overlook all of his faults—except for the last one.”
+“We who were his friends forgave him all his faults—except for the last one.”

 “His public affair with a chola.
 With an Indian maid.
-Isn’t that so, young man?” the woman asked ironically, her question stinging him like a slap in the face.
+Isn’t that so, young man?” asked the woman ironically, like a slap in the face.

 “Oh!
 Oh god!
 Mom… Momma…” was the voiceless lament raging in the young man’s heart.

 “Poor Miguel.
-According to the people who picked up his body, he was wearing a bib vest tied with a string instead of a shirt.
-Everyone knew who he was.
+According to the men who picked up his corpse, he was found shirtless, with only a vest tied around his chest with a string.
 They called him Majesty and Poverty.”

 “Oh, of course!
 Him…” the choir gasped, revealing its astonishment.
-Under memory’s spell, the honorable and distinguished crowd conjured up an image of the proud wretch in all of his former grandeur, complete with his vintage top hat, greenish frock coat, and the rest of his once fancy attire, which included mended shoulders, knees, elbows, and shoes.
+Under memory’s spell, the honorable and distinguished crowd conjured up an image of the proud wretch in all of his former grandeur, complete with his vintage top hat, greenish frock coat, and elegance that was mended at the shoulders, knees, elbows, and shoes.
 In their mind’s eye, they pictured him walking tall and proud like a soldier, his skin as coarse as a century-old tree, with an upward-pointed mustache, a hooked nose, and a stern brow that accentuated the fiery scorn in his tobacco-colored eyes.

-“My grandfather told me that the term ‘Majesty and Poverty’ was rooted in tradition.”
+“My grandfather once told me that the nickname ‘Majesty and Poverty’ is traditional.”

 “Apparently, a down-and-out Spanish nobleman from colonial times also bore that name.
-A little man who, despite having ragged clothes and an empty stomach, had the regal bearing of a knight in cape and sword, palace liturgy, batiste handkerchief.”
+A little man who, despite his ragged clothes and empty stomach, had the regal bearing of a knight in cape and sword, palace liturgy, batiste handkerchief.”

 From the choir gathered around the young man, came a flood of cruel remarks: